Planning a Budget Trip to Bhutan

 The minimum daily tariff of US$ 250 per person per night price tag discourages most travelers from visiting Bhutan.
-While it is an intended regulation by the Government to avoid Bhutan being overrun by mass tourism, however with a little research and advance planning, traveling to Bhutan does not necessarily have to be as expensive.
+While it is an intended regulation by the Government to avoid Bhutan being overrun by mass tourism, with a little research and advance planning, traveling to Bhutan does not necessarily have to be as expensive.
 In this article, we look at possible ways to lower your tour cost while traveling to Bhutan.
 Before going with the “Planning a Budget Trip to Bhutan” Let us take you through a brief of Bhutan Soul Tours and Travel.

 Traveling during the lean season

 This is an obvious reason; most savvy passionate travelers take advantage of planning their trip to Bhutan during the lean season.
-Like another seasonal destinations around the world, tourism activity slumps during the lean traveling season.
-Summer and the winter seasons are generally categorized as the lean traveling season in Bhutan.
+Like other seasonal destinations around the world, tourism activity slumps during the lean traveling season.
+Summer and winter seasons are generally categorized as the lean traveling seasons in Bhutan.
 The airlines struggle to fill in their seats and the hotel rooms rarely meet their desired room occupancy.
 Therefore travelers booking a trip to Bhutan during these periods can enjoy a lowered airfare from all sectors flying into Bhutan and also take advantage of the discounted hotel room rates.
-Another significant reduction is the tour price comes with the discount in the minimum daily tariff.
-During the lean season, a traveler is levied a minimum daily tariff of US$ 200 per person per night instead of US$ 250.
-Aside from the cost benefit, planning a trip during the lean season is much easier and convenient.
+Another significant reduction is the tour price comes with a discount on the minimum daily tariff.
+During the lean season, a traveler has levied a minimum daily tariff of US$ 200 per person per night instead of US$ 250.
+Aside from the cost-benefit, planning a trip during the lean season is much easier and more convenient.

 Traveling in a group of 3 or more people

-Special Promotions Extended by Royal Government of Bhutan
+Special Promotions Extended by the Royal Government of Bhutan

-The Royal Government of Bhutan extends special one-time promotion to specific nations to celebrate diplomatic ties between Bhutan and other nations.
-The promotion period is generally organized during the summer months of June, July and August.
-During this period, visitors holding passport of the nation the promotion is being extended to are entitled for the waiver of the minimum daily spending regulation.
-The hotels and airlines also offer significant discount.
-The special offer was extended to Korean nationals in 2017, Australian nationals in 2018 and such offers are expected in the future.
-Interested visitors should follow Tourism Council of Bhutan website for such updates.
+The Royal Government of Bhutan extends special one-time promotions to specific nations to celebrate diplomatic ties between Bhutan and other nations.
+The promotion period is generally organized during the summer months of June, July, and August.
+During this period, visitors holding passports of the nation the promotion is being extended to are entitled to the waiver of the minimum daily spending regulation.
+The hotels and airlines also offer significant discounts.
+The special offer was extended to Korean nationals in 2017, and Australian nationals in 2018, and such offers are expected in the future.
+Interested visitors should follow the Tourism Council of Bhutan website for such updates.